Garry Fabian Miller, The Middle Place Golden, 2012

 SPEAKERs

-Heather Agyepong is a British Ghanaian award-winning artist and Olivier-nominated actress.
-Her visual artist practice centres around mental health and wellbeing, disapora, the archive, radical truth telling and catharsis.
+Heather Agyepong is an award-winning artist and Olivier-nominated actress.
+Her visual artist practice centres around mental health and wellbeing, diaspora, the archive, radical truth telling and catharsis.

-Olivia Arthur is a photographer working across multiple mediums.
-Her recent practice examines the human relationship to the body, ies, fieldwork, research management and data analysis to support complex international legal cases relating to human rights abuses, criminal defence and asylum/extradition.
+Crofton Black is an investigator and writer.
+He produces articles, books, research briefs and forensic art.
+Black uses his investigation strategies, fieldwork, research management and data analysis to support complex international legal cases relating to human rights abuses, criminal defence and asylum/extradition.

 Siân Davey uses photography to investigate psychological landscapes, her own and those of the people around her.